frappe/frappe_docs/frappe_docs/www/docs/user/en/guides/integration/rest_api/index.md

 * Update

-	You can create a document by sending a `PUT` request to the endpoint, `/api/resource/{doctype}/{name}`.
+	You can update a document by sending a `PUT` request to the endpoint, `/api/resource/{doctype}/{name}`.
 This acts like a `PATCH` HTTP request in which you do not have to send the whole document but only the parts you want to change.

 * Delete